 - Help to pay for rent (the equivalent of Housing Benefit) will be paid directly to you as part of your monthly Universal Credit payment.
 It will not be paid directly to us so it will be your responsibility to pay the whole rent from your benefit.

 Who will be affected?

 Whether you can claim depends on where you live and what your circumstances are.

-The government currently plans to include places linked to the following Jobcentres at the dates stated (subject to change):
+From 1 January 2018 you will only be able to claim Universal Credit if you live in the areas above, otherwise you can claim the previous benefits Universal Credit replaces.
+The government plans to include places linked to the following Jobcentres at the dates stated (subject to change):

 People who already claim the benefits listed at the top of the page will not need to claim Universal Credit unless their circumstances change.
-The government plans to move people claiming those benefits over to Universal Credit at a later date.
+However, the government plans to move people claiming those benefits over to Universal Credit at a later date.

 How can we help?

-- managing your debts through our Money Advice service
+- Managing your debts through out Money Advice Service

 A Credit Union account can help you to manage your household budget if you think you will struggle to manage monthly payments, including your rent.